 For TVs that have an aux input jack, it’s a much easier process.
 Start by connecting your adapter to your TV with the aux cable through the aux port on the back of your device.
 Once the device has been detected by your television, set the adapter to “TX” mode for the right sound output.

-There should be a form of indication that the devices are linked and this will guarantee your adapter will transmit the TV audio to the soundbar.
+There should be a form of indication that the bluetooth devices are linked and this will guarantee your adapter will transmit the TV’s sound to the soundbar.

 For TVs that do not have aux connection, then you will need to check if it has an RCA output port.
 RCA is a common connection that can be seen in soundbars as well.
 A TV or soundbar with RCA is very similar to one with an aux connection.

 The steps are similar to the aux option.
-Use the RCA cable to connect the adapter to your TV, and then set it to “TX” mode for the correct digital audio output.
+Use the RCA connector to connect the adapter to your TV, and then set it to “TX” mode for the correct digital audio output.

 If you’re lacking a TV and soundbar RCA, you can look for an adapter device that can support digital optical cable, or HDMI cable.
 HDMI inputs might even provide better sound quality, you just need to have a TV with HDMI.
-You can use these methods to connect a sound bar to your TV, the steps for connection are the same.
+You can use these methods for connection between your TV and soundbar.
+The steps for connection are the same.

 The final takeaway from our experts is to find a Bluetooth adapter that supports the same connections as your TV such as ARC (Audio Return Channel), Optical, and HDMI ARC inputs.